abdolence/slack-morphism/site/docs/docs/index.md

 There is a [well-typed DSL](blocks-templating.md) for it to build your messages and views with Slack blocks safely.

 ### Easy to use
-While Slack Morphism uses some of FP paradigms and avoid imperative style and mutable states internally, its API doesn't expose to you anything that might make you learn advanced additional frameworks (like ZIO, cats-effects, etc).
+While Slack Morphism uses some of FP paradigms and avoids imperative style and mutable states internally, its API doesn't expose to you anything that might make you learn additional advanced frameworks (like ZIO, cats-effects, etc).
-It provides you an API mostly based on Scala Future, Option, Either, etc.
+It provides you with a simple API mostly based on Scala Future, Option, Either, etc.

 ### Frameworks-agnostic
-Slack Morphism core library intentionally avoid dependencies to any additional Web Frameworks, so you free to use any framework you're familiar with.
+Slack Morphism core library intentionally avoid dependencies to any additional Web-frameworks, so you free to use any framework you're familiar with.
 Slack Morphism doesn't have any dependencies to any particular HTTP client library either and uses [sttp library](https://github.com/softwaremill/sttp) to give you choice of options.